amccreight/ipdl_parser_old/README.md

 * Make sure the existing tests all pass with Firefox's IPDL parser.
 To do this from your mozilla-central checkout, go to
 $OBJDIR/ipc/ipdl/test and run make check.
+These tests are run as part of the build now, so this shouldn't be an issue.

 * Delete all files in the tests/ok/ and tests/error directories.
 Copy the .ipdl and .ipdlh files from ipc/ipdl/test/ipdl/ok/ and